 Both the G85 and the D850 are recent models that feature in their makers' current product line-up.
 The G85 replaced the earlier Panasonic G7, while the D850 followed on from the Nikon D810.

 Review summary: Panasonic G85 vs Nikon D850

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G85 and the Nikon D850?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - More compact: Is smaller (128x89mm vs 146x124mm) and thus needs less room in the bag.